codahale/pqc-signcrypt/README.md

 # pqc-signcrypt

-A cute lil experiment at building a signcryption scheme out of post-quantum cryptography algorithms (i.e. ML-KEM-786, ML-DSA-65, a KDF, and an AEAD or your fave IND-CPA stream cipher and a PRF-secure MAC).
+A cute lil experiment at building a signcryption scheme which is IND-CCA2/sUF-CMA in the multi-user insider model out of post-quantum cryptography algorithms (i.e. ML-KEM-786, ML-DSA-65, a KDF, and an AEAD or your fave IND-CPA stream cipher and a PRF-secure MAC).

 ## CAUTION